NeuraLuma/NeuraLumaWhisper/README.md

 ## Prerequisites
 Please make sure to have Conda / Miniconda installed.
 We recommend using [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+Alternatively, you can install the dependencies using another environment or directly (this documentation only supports Conda).

 ### Installation on Linux (64bit):
 ```sh